 Donors: We use your information for the purpose of processing your donation to your chosen Project.
 Our legal basis is for the fulfilment of the donation that you have agreed to make.

-We use a third party processor Stripe Payments Europe Limited, a company registered in Ireland with company number 513174 whose address is c/o A&L Goodbody, IFSC, North Wall Quay, Dublin 1, Ireland to process your donation.
-Stripe will be the data controller of your information for the purpose of processing that transaction.
-Please read Stripe’s terms and conditions before completing your payment.
+Donations and Payments: We use a third party processor Stripe Payments Europe Limited, a company registered in Ireland with company number 513174 whose address is c/o A&L Goodbody, IFSC, North Wall Quay, Dublin 1, Ireland to process your donation and/or payments made on the Site and, where relevant, to prepare and deliver invoices to you.
+Stripe will be the data controller of your information for the purpose of processing that transaction (and where relevant for preparing and delivering invoices to you).
+If you are a creator of a Project, then you will need to register your own account with Stripe in order to receive payment of donations made to your Project.
+Please read Stripe’s terms and conditions before completing your payment or registering an account with Stripe.
 Stripe are a global company based in the United States and may store and process your information outside of the European Economic Area ("EEA").
 For more information of how they may use and protect your information please see https://stripe.com/gb/privacy.
-Nesta will receive limited information regarding the transaction solely for the purpose of being able to monitor transaction costs associated with using Stripe’s services
+Nesta will receive limited information regarding the transaction solely for the purpose of being able to monitor transaction costs associated with using Stripe’s services.

 Feedback and surveys: If you agree to give us feedback or complete a survey, we will use the information to improve our work and activities.
 We usually use Surveygizmo, Typeform to or Google Forms to process surveys, and they only process your information on our instructions.
 Typeform is based in the European Economic Area and complies with the GDPR framework for the storage and use of your information.
 For more information see: https://admin.typeform.com/to/dwk6gt.
 Surveygizmo and Google both operate in the U.S. but comply with the EU-U.S. Privacy Shield Framework.
 For more information see https://policies.google.com/privacy/update / https://www.surveygizmo.com/privacy If you agree to participate in any survey that will form part of any research project, we will tell you at the time you take part how your information will be used for the particular research project or programme, and how long it will be kept for.

-Online activity: The cookies we use tell us how you use the site and what pages you have visited.
-In pursuing this activity, we use our legitimate interest of improving the performance of the site, and to help us understand more about our customer’s interests and preferences, and to inform our marketing strategy.
+Online activity: The information that we obtain about your device helps us to monitor the website and keep it secure.
+The cookies we use tell us how you use the site and what pages you have visited.
+In pursuing these activities, we use our legitimate interest of monitoring and improving the performance of the site and its security, and to help us understand more about our customer’s interests and preferences, and to inform our marketing strategy.
 Some of these cookies are used for remarketing purposes and, if you agree, will be used to send you tailored advertisements.
 For more information, see “Cookies” below.

 Posts and Communications: If you post any comments on the website, any personal information you agree to provide will be displayed publicly on the website along with your comments.